Skip to main content

 Coconut halves, oil, and shredded coconut.

-Coconut, coconut oil, and other coconut food products are the rare exception on this list of otherwise foods high in saturated fat that are generally considered to be unhealthy.
+Coconut, coconut oil, and other coconut food products are the rare exceptions on this list of foods high in saturated fat because they are generally considered to be somewhat healthy.
 A single ounce of dried coconut contains 16.2 grams of saturated fat (81% of the daily value), while one cup of coconut milk packs 214% of the daily value.
 While coconut is high in saturated fat (in fact, coconut oil is 92% saturated fat), these fats may be uniquely beneficial to the body.

 For example, coconut is quite high in lauric acid, a medium-chain triglyceride that can increase HDL (“good”) cholesterol levels and may help increase fat metabolism in your body.
 Coconut oil also exhibits anti-microbial and antibacterial properties, can help nourish your hair and skin, and contains essential minerals.
 Therefore, don’t let the saturated fat content of coconut keep you from incorporating it into your diet.